bolt/docs/source_docs/extensions/building-starter/nut-commands.md

 use Symfony\Component\Console\Input\InputOption;
 use Symfony\Component\Console\Output\OutputInterface;

+/**
+ * An nut command for then KoalaCatcher extension.
+ *
+ * @author Kenny Koala <kenny@dropbear.com.au>
+ */
-class MyExtCommand extends Command
+class KoalaCommand extends Command
 {
     protected function configure()
     {
         $this
-            ->setName('myext:doit')
-            ->setDescription('Do It from this extension')
+            ->setName('koala:gumleaves')
+            ->setDescription('Give your koala some gum leaves')
             ->addArgument(
                 'type',
                 InputArgument::OPTIONAL,
-                'Who type of thing do you want to do?'
+                'What type of gum tree should we use?'
             )
             ->addOption(
                'summary',
                null,
                InputOption::VALUE_NONE,
-               'Display final summary output from Doing It' )
+               'Display final summary output from feeding.'
+            )
         ;
     }